CS 4640: Programming Languages for Web Applications

 Most will allow collaboration with one partner.

-Assignments will be posted on the class website before class
+Assignments will be posted on the class website

 before class and discussed in class.

-You will submit your homework assignments electronically
+You will submit your homework assignments electronically to

-|Quizzes||We will have weekly quizzes and no midterm exam.
-The goals of the quizzes are to reinforce the concepts in recent classes and readings and assess an individual student understanding of recent topics/skills.
-They will generally cover material from previous classes.
-Quizzes will be given during the first 10-15 minutes of class on Tuesdays and no makeup or late quizzes will be given.
+Quizzes will generally cover material from previous classes.
+They will be given during the first 10-15 minutes of class on Tuesdays and no makeup or late quizzes will be given.
 You are allowed to miss up to three quizzes (the lowest three quiz grades will be dropped).
 The 10 quizzes with the highest scores will be used to calculate the final grade.

 Final exam is closed book/notes/web.

-The only exception is a single sheet of 8 1/2 x 11 paper (double sided)
+The only exception is a single sheet of 8 1/2 x 11 paper

 with hand-written or typed notes by the person taking the exam.

-The final is in-class and comprehensive unless specified otherwise by instructor.
+The final exam is in-class and comprehensive.

-Appropriate documentation (as determined by instructor) and
+Appropriate documentation (as determined by instructor)

 are required for make-up exam requests.